Schulich-Ignite/website/content/blog/Taxonomical Ordering.md

 - a child (optional); A term that the current term "belongs to" or "owns" (i.e. A province "owns" a city)

-- entries/data/nodes; These are the actual entries for the terms (i.e. Calgary is a city, and therefore a node of the city taxonomy term)
+- entries/data/nodes; These are the actual entries for the terms (i.e. Calgary is a city, and therefore a node of the city taxonomy term).
+Typically these are references to whatever form the data exists in.
+For example if there's a class representing a city, then this would be a reference to it (i.e. the term would have a list [or single reference] of objects/class instances of data associated with the term).
+Some taxonomy systems just make the data part of the terms.

 So the taxonomy is the **template/schema** for how the data is structured, and then **terms** are the actual "categories" of the taxonomy, then **nodes** are where data lives.
 Here is what the example from earlier might look like:

 <pre class="mermaid">
 flowchart TD